Invicta Grammar School

 Invicta Grammar School is a grammar school with academy status in Maidstone, Kent, England.
 The school caters for girls between the ages of 11 and 16, with a coeducational sixth form.

-Previous names
+History

 The school has previously been known as Maidstone School for Girls, and Maidstone Technical High School for Girls before that.
+It was only been changed into ‘Invicta Grammar School’ in the 1970s.

 Specialist status and awards

 Invicta became a specialist Business and Enterprise College in September 2003.
 The school received an achievement award from the Department for Education and Skills in 2000, 2001 and 2002.
 It also has the Artsmark Gold and Sportsmark awards.